mukonaz/recipe-app-mongodb/README.md

 Add Search/Filter: Allow users to search for recipes by title or category.
 Screenshots
 Reminder: Add screenshots of the app (e.g., login page, recipes page, edit modal).

-Contributing
-If you'd like to contribute:

-Fork this repository.
-Create a new branch.
-Submit a pull request.
-License
-This project is licensed under the MIT License.

-Let me know if you need further assistance with the implementation or clarification! 😊